aliakseyevavikt/automation/README.md

 #### 13.2.
 Once logged in create new repository:
 https://github.com/new
 Provide `Repository name` and click `Create repository`.
+On the next page you have the instruction how to connect your local repo with the remote one.
 #### 13.3.
 Initialize local git repo:
 Get back to Terminal and type:
 ````